Environment Agency: Activities to reduce consequences of flooding

 The Environment Agency provides flood forecasting and warning systems and maintains maps of areas liable to flood, as well as preparing emergency plans and responding when an event occurs.
 The Environment Agency carries out an advisory function in development control – commenting on planning applications within flood risk areas, providing advice to assist planning authorities in ensuring that any development is carried out in line with the National Planning Policy Framework.
 The agency provides technical advice on the flood risk assessment that must be submitted with most planning applications in flood risk areas.
 The agency also runs public awareness campaigns to inform those at risk who may be unaware that they live in an area that is prone to flooding, as well as providing information about what the flood warning codes and symbols mean and how to respond in the event of a flood.
-The agency operates Floodline, a 24-hour telephone helpline on flooding.
+The agency operates Floodline for England, a 24-hour telephone helpline on flooding.
 Floodline covers England, Wales and Scotland but not Northern Ireland, and provides information and advice including property flood-risk checks, flood warnings, and flood preparation advice.

 In partnership with the Met Office it runs the Flood Forecasting Centre (FFC) which provides warnings of flooding which may affect England and Wales.
 Formed in 2009, the FFC is based in the Operations Centre at the Met Office headquarters in Exeter.